encoredev/ai-chat/README.md

 encore secret set --type dev,local,pr GeminiJSONCredentials < <downloaded json>.json
 ```

-4. **Generate Bots**
+4. **Generate Bots:**
 All done!
 You can now generate bots with Gemini as the LLM, just call the `bot.Create` endpoint with `gemini` as the provider.

 ## Integrating your Chat Platforms
-This application supports the following intefaces for your bots:
-* **Local Chat**: A simple web interface for testing and local development using WebSockets for real-time communication.
-Your bot's personal practice room.
-* **Slack**: Utilizes the `slack-go` library ([github.com/slack-go/slack](github.com/slack-go/slack)) to interact with the Slack API.
-Requires ngrok for local testing.
-* **Discord**: Employs the `discord-go` library ([github.com/bwmarrin/discordgo](github.com/bwmarrin/discordgo)) to connect to the Discord API.
+The application is designed to make it easy to integrate with any chat platform, but it comes pre-configured to work with Discord and Slack.
+It also includes a local chat service with an easy-to-use web interface which is hosted on the API server.
+The local chat service is enabled by default, but Slack and Discord require additional setup to connect your bots to these platforms.

 ### Using the Local Chat
-* The local chat UI is served from the root of the API server (locally at `http://localhost:4000/`).
+* The local chat UI is by default served from the root of the API server (locally at `http://localhost:4000/`).
 * You can disable the local chat service by setting the `Enabled` property to `false` in the `chat/provider/local/config.cue` file.

-### Create a Slack Bot
+### Configuring Slack
+To be able to use Slack as a chat platform, you'll need to create a Slack app and add it to your workspace.
+Here's how you can do it:

 1. **Create a Slack App:**
 * Visit [https://api.slack.com/apps](https://api.slack.com/apps) and click `Create New App`.